dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### Scene setup

-For this simple tutorial, we'll going to create an AnimationPlayer node and a sprite node as a child of the AnimationPlayer node.
+For this tutorial, we'll going to create an AnimationPlayer node and a sprite node as a child of the AnimationPlayer node.

 ![Our scene setup](images/animationPlayerTree.png)

-The sprite will hold a simple image texture and we will animate that sprite to move between two points on the screen.
+The sprite will hold a image texture and we will animate that sprite to move between two points on the screen.
 As a starting point, move the sprite to a left position on the screen.